-I am a Ph.D. candidate in Computer Science at the Max Planck Institute for Software Systems and Saarland University, Germany.
+I am a Ph.D. candidate and Doctoral Researcher in Computer Science at the Max Planck Institute for Software Systems and Saarland University, Germany.
 I am jointly advised by Prof. Isabel Valera and Prof. Krishna Gummadi.

 Ph.D. in Computer Science, (ongoing)